 - Social Media presence – That’s right, you need to have some sort of online presence.

 - Copyright – Often in Traditional publishing contracts they can do this for you.
-Be aware that you can put an “estimated” release date and digitally apply for one for only $35.00 with the US Copyright Office.
+Be aware you’ll be asked a creation date and digitally apply for one for only $55.00 with the US Copyright Office(Thank you Lynn Monahan for the updates 10-2018) .
 Read how here…

 - PATIENCE – Lots of it since these things takes lots of time to achieve.